Jason-Smith-Code/open-weather/README.md

 My aim was to work with open weather api, allow a user to perform a search and return the data relevant to that search.
 I built this with a user in mind, who just wants a fast real time reading of the current weather in a given location.
+The user will also be able to change the unit type displayed in either metric or imperial.

-This app will be rendered in the users browser.
+This app will be built with react, redux and be rendered in the users browser.

 ## Screen Shots